Creekview Stormwater Wetland Urban Conservation Practices

 Long story short, there wasn’t great connectivity.
 It’s a little bit further north than the rest of our greenway properties, but as my team got involved, one of the first things we noticed was this tributary coming to Fourmile Creek from the west, from the City of Ankeny.
 Again, right off the bat, we saw a relatively large drainage area.
 Most of those areas are older developments that were built prior to stormwater requirements.
 We’ve had this constant effort in Fourmile Creek, where we have a lot of flooding and water quality concerns, to try and intercept water and slow it down.
 And so the story kept going.

 We brought on Snyder & Associates to do some feasibility for us to perhaps divert that water onto this property and build a stormwater wetland.
 And being within the City of Ankeny not having good connectivity to county property, we again quickly realized that there was some good connectivity to Ankeny property.
 As the conversation continued, we looked at, okay, let’s not just donate the property, but let’s see if we could build a wetland on it.
 And, low and behold, the site worked.
 Feasibility was good for a stormwater wetland.

 Polk County began doing some fundraising, and as we sit today, Polk County has fundraised about 1.5 million, and we’ve worked out a deal where the county is going to come in and construct the wetland and oversee the construction and the funding of it.
 And the developer and landowner are going to donate the land to the City of Ankeny, who is then again, upon completion of the wetland, they’re going to actually own and maintain it.
-So truly a partnership between the City of Ankeny, Polk County, and this local landowner and developer.
+So truly, it is a partnership between the City of Ankeny, Polk County, and this local landowner and developer.